-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

 As video game franchises go, Mass Effect is up there with the best of them.
 The recently released Legendary Edition is an excellent remaster of these classic RPGs.
-This classic series first launched in 2007 with the original Mass Effect game.
-The remastered collection includes the entire trilogy Mass Effect, Mass Effect 2, and Mass Effect 3 with upgraded graphics that have been completely reworked for modern consoles.
-The games look astounding compared to the first game that debuted on the Xbox 360.
-The compilation also includes all of the DLC released for each of the three titles throughout the years.
-Making this one RPG collection that is a must-own.
+This classic series first launched in 2007 with the original Mass Effect, and the remastered collection includes the entire trilogy: Mass Effect, Mass Effect 2, and Mass Effect 3.
+These include upgraded graphics that have been completely reworked for modern consoles.
+The games look astounding compared to the first game that debuted on the Xbox 360, and the compilation also includes all DLC released for each of the three titles throughout the years.
+This is one RPG collection that is a must-own.

 #2 Elden Ring